jmook8899/device-farm-catalogue/README.md

 ]
 ```

-Creating a device pool with rules based on platform, form factor or manufacturer can potentially result in very large pools, which will also produce very long -and expensive- tests.
+Creating a device pool with rules based on platform, form factor or manufacturer can potentially result in a very large pool, which will also produce very long and expensive tests.
 Creating a device pool of just a few hand-picked devices is desireable and reasonable for small feature developments or on B2E apps where the device models used are well known.
 However, creating a device pool based on the an *IN ARN* rule...

 ```
 [